jerrylai19990120/Daily-Goal-Manager/README.md

 ## Overview of Routes in Express Server

-There are two main routes in the Express server: `users` and `goals`.
+There are two main routes in the Express server: `goals` and `users`.
 The database can be connected through MongoDB using the connection string: "mongodb+srv://jerrylai:tg12345678@team29.gh6gt.mongodb.net/UserInfo?retryWrites=true&w=majority"

+### Goals
+The `/goals` route holds the list of goals registered in the database.
+The goals are added to the database when a user creates a goal using the Goal Form from the home page.
+Here, a new Goal object is created using the GoalSchema Model.
+Each goal has title, description, duration, creator, comments, progress, kudos, ratings, flagged attributes.

+The following are the API routes for `/goals` database:
+- `app.post("/goals", ...)`: This `POST` request requires all the attributes to create a new Goal object.
+It adds the new Goal object into the `/goals` database then returns that goal.
+It is used in `addGoalJSON()` function in `goalActions.js`, which is called when a user clicks the submit button of Goal Form.
+- `app.get("/goals", ...)`: This `GET` request returns the list of goals currently logged in the database.
+This request is called in the function `getGoals()` in `goalActions.js`.
+This function retrieves the list of goals then sends it to the Goal List element, where the list of goals are rendered in the home page.
+- `app.delete('/goals/:id',...)`: This `DELETE` request requires the id of the goal to be deleted from the `/goals` database.
+It returns the goal that has been deleted.
+- `app.get('/get-goal-detail/:goalTitle',...)`: This `GET` request requires the title of the Goal, then returns the attritubes of that goal.
+I

 ### Users
-The `users` route holds the list of users registered in the database.
+The `/users` route holds the list of users registered in the database.
 The users are added to the database when a user signs up on the SignUp page.
 Here, a new User object is created using the UserSchema Model.

-The following are the API routes for `users` database:
+The following are the API routes for `/users` database:

 ** Note: `usersAction.js` and `goalActions.js` can be found in `client/src/actions` folder. **

 - `app.get("/users", ...)`: This `GET` request returns the list of users currently logged in the database.
 This request is made in the function `getUsers()` in `usersActions.js` and is used in various functions where the list of users are needed.
 - `app.patch("/users/:username", ...)`: This `PATCH` request requires a username of the user and the new attributes to be changed inside of that user.
 It returns a user with the updated attributes.
-This request is made in the function `setOwner()` in `goalActions.js` to add the newly created goal into the `goals` attribute of the current User.
+This request is made in the function `setOwner()` in `goalActions.js` to add the newly created goal into the `/goals` attribute of the current User.
 - `app.delete("/users/:username", ...)`: This `DELETE` request requires the username of the user to be deleted.
 This request is made in the funtion `deleteUser` in `usersAction.js` and lets admins to delete users from the admin page.
+This route is used to retrieve detail so that it can be sent to goal details page.

-### Goals
+### Login
-The `goals` route holds the list of goals registered in the database.
-T
+These API routes are used to communicate with the database in the SignUp/Login sections.
+It is used in the functions in `userActions.js`
+- `app.use()`: This is used for the session cookie, as a middleware for keeping the login session.
+- `app.get('/loginAuth',...)`: This is used to send `GET` request for all the user from the database in order for comparison.
+- `app.post('/loginSession',...)`: This `POST` request takes in the username of the user.
+It is used to assign the cookie session to a user in order for the user to stay logged in within a period of time.
+- `app.post('/signup',...)`: This `POST` request takes in the username, email, password of the user from the sign up page.
+The newly created user is returned as it is registered into the database.
+- `app.get('/check-session',...)`: This `GET` request checks if a user is logged in in the current session.

 ## Development Instructions - Making Changes